ros2/ros2_documentation/source/Tutorials/Tf2/Learning-About-Tf2-And-Time-Cpp.rst

 -------

 In this tutorial, you learned how to acquire a transform at a specific timestamp and how to wait for a transform to be available on the tf2 tree when using the ``lookupTransform()`` function.
-You also learned that this tf2 capability can be used for various simple and advanced robotics applications.